 That’s us!
-While we don’t offer film or photographic paper for sale, we do offer a darkroom for hire, a variety of workshops and a selection of chemistry and photographic equipment.
+While we don’t offer film or photographic paper for sale, we do offer a darkroom for hire (coming soonishly), a variety of workshops (taking a little break) and a selection of chemistry and photographic equipment (that one is still good to go 👌).
 We’ve been around since 2012 and we like to make things.
 Get in touch if you like to make things too.

 And now you’ve been to Total Photographics, you should pop down the road to Atkins Technicolor, have a look in their film fridge too (it’s very very nice), and finally process that roll of 120 that’s been in your back pocket since last month.
 Atkins are the only Kodak Q-Lab in South Australia, they run the most advanced film processing line you can access.
 Do you have 8×10″ Colour Slide film you need to get processed?
 Atkins.
 Couple rolls o’ 35mm colour neg?
 Atkins.
 Digital Prints for your upcoming exhibition?
 Atkins.
 Pretty much anything you can’t or don’t want to do yourself in your laundry.

 By now you’ll start to think there’s some sort of conspiracy to put all of these places in a few block radius, and I have no evidence to suggest there isn’t.
 Black and White Photographics is your other major lab option in Adelaide, offering Black and White, Colour Neg and Colour Slide film processing as well as digital printing services.
 They’ll also sell you film straight from their website, and have a very nice fridge full of it in store too – go in, have a chat, see what they can do for you.

 Twin City Camera House

 120 Grenfell St, Adelaide (google maps)